Get Started in Law Enforcement with an Accredited Colorado POST-certified Academy

-The CLETA program at Colorado Mountain College provides a comprehensive educational framework for your entry into the field of law enforcement
+The CLETA program at CMC provides a comprehensive educational framework for your entry into the field of law enforcement

 Within this context we provide the skills that POST has deemed necessary for an entry-level peace or corrections officer in the State of Colorado.

-1. BE AT LEAST 21 YEARS OF AGE
+- BE AT LEAST 21 YEARS OF AGE BY THE TIME YOU GRADUATE THE ACADEMY

 Colorado Revised Statue 24-31-304 states:

-1. Each training academy and college or university that has established a training program approved by the POST Board shall provide written notice to each applicant that:
+1. Each training academy and college or university that has established a training program approved by the POST Board shall provide written notice to each applicant that no person who has been convicted of a felony or certain misdemeanors may be certified to serve as a peace officer or a reserve officer in the state of Colorado… These misdemeanors are listed in C.R.S.
+24-312-305(1.5) (b) through (g).

 If you decide to apply and you meet our standards for admission we will do everything possible to make the Academy a positive and fulfilling experience for you.
 Our goal is to provide a comprehensive fundamental educational framework with which you can enter the law enforcement field.
 Everything we will do together will be in support of that goal.